REBCO, BSCCO, MgB₂: A Guide to Superconductor Chemistries

 The pioneering projects in the tracker are BSCCO projects: the world’s first industrial HTS cable at Southwire in Georgia (2000), the first transmission-voltage grid cable at LIPA on Long Island (2008), and Germany’s landmark AmpaCity cable in Essen (2014), which ran for seven years in a city-centre grid.

 BSCCO has two significant drawbacks.
-The tape is roughly two-thirds silver by volume, which puts a precious-metal floor under its price, and its performance collapses quickly in magnetic fields at 77 K. It remains in production and in service, but for new projects it has largely ceded the stage to REBCO.
+The tape carries a large amount of silver, which puts a precious-metal floor under its price, and its performance collapses quickly in magnetic fields at 77 K (−196 °C, −321 °F).
+It remains in production and in service, but for new projects it has largely given way to REBCO.

 REBCO stands for rare-earth barium copper oxide.
 The “RE” is a placeholder for a rare-earth element such as yttrium (giving YBCO, the original 1987 breakthrough material) or gadolinium (GdBCO).
 Different rare earths, same family, so the industry name covers them all; tracker entries listing YBCO or GdBCO are REBCO projects.

-REBCO superconducts up to about 92 K and, crucially, keeps performing in strong magnetic fields far better than BSCCO does.
+REBCO superconducts up to about 92 K (−181 °C, −294 °F) and keeps performing in strong magnetic fields far better than BSCCO does.
 Its problem was always manufacturability.
 REBCO only carries useful current when its crystal grains are aligned almost perfectly, which is impossible to achieve by melting or drawing.
 The solution, matured through the 2000s, is to grow a thin REBCO film with near-perfect alignment on top of a long, flexible metal ribbon.
-The result is second-generation (2G) HTS tape, also called coated conductor: a steel-backed tape thinner than a credit card, in which a ceramic layer a few thousandths of a millimetre thick does all the work.
+The result is second-generation (2G) HTS tape, also called coated conductor: a steel-backed tape about 0.1 mm thick overall, in which a ceramic layer a few thousandths of a millimetre thick does all the work.
 (Part 4 walks through how it’s made.)

-REBCO’s tolerance of magnetic fields unlocked a second market beyond cables: high-field magnets.
-Run at 20 K instead of 77 K, REBCO carries enormous currents in fields no LTS material can survive, which is exactly what compact fusion needs.
+REBCO’s tolerance of magnetic fields opened a second market beyond cables: high-field magnets.
+Run at 20 K (−253 °C, −424 °F) instead of 77 K (−196 °C, −321 °F), REBCO carries enormous currents in fields no LTS material can survive, which is exactly what compact fusion needs.
 The SPARC tokamak’s 20-tesla magnets in Massachusetts are wound from REBCO tape, and fusion has become the largest single consumer of the material.

-In the tracker you’ll find REBCO across the modern era: Shanghai’s 1.2 km commercial grid cable, Shenzhen’s city-centre cable, Chicago’s grid-resilience link, Munich’s planned 15 km SuperLink, VEIR’s transmission pilots, the EcoSwing wind generator and SPARC’s magnets.
+In the tracker you’ll find REBCO across the modern era: Shanghai’s 1.2 km commercial grid cable, Shenzhen’s city-centre cable, Chicago’s grid-resilience link, Munich’s planned 15 km SuperLink and VEIR’s transmission pilots.
+It reaches well beyond cable: the EcoSwing wind generator and SPARC’s fusion magnets are REBCO too, and both are covered under where the tape goes.

-In January 2001, Japanese researchers announced that magnesium diboride (MgB₂), a simple and long-known compound of two abundant elements, superconducts at 39 K. That is far below the cuprates, but the material is startlingly cheap and, like BSCCO, can be made into wire by the powder-in-tube method without any silver.
+In January 2001, Japanese researchers announced that magnesium diboride (MgB₂), a simple and long-known compound of two abundant elements, superconducts at 39 K (−234 °C, −389 °F).
+That is far below the cuprates, but the material is cheap and, like BSCCO, can be made into wire by the powder-in-tube method without any silver.

 MgB₂ can’t use liquid nitrogen, but it doesn’t need liquid helium either.
-It operates around 10–25 K, a range served by modern cryocoolers or by cold helium gas (much simpler to handle than liquid helium).
-Where the operating temperature can be engineered to suit the conductor, MgB₂’s economics shine.
-Its flagship deployment is at CERN, where flexible MgB₂ cables carrying up to 120,000 amps will feed the High-Luminosity LHC magnets; over 1,000 km of MgB₂ wire was produced for the project.
+It operates around 10–25 K (−263 to −248 °C, −442 to −415 °F), a range served by modern cryocoolers or by cold helium gas, which is much simpler to handle than liquid helium.
+Where the operating temperature can be engineered to suit the conductor, MgB₂’s economics are attractive.
+Its flagship deployment is at CERN, where flexible MgB₂ cables carrying up to 120,000 amps will feed the High-Luminosity LHC magnets; 1,450 km of MgB₂ wire was produced for the project, completed in October 2023.
 It also appears in the EU’s SCARLET project, which pairs MgB₂ cables with liquid hydrogen cooling, a concept that could one day move electricity and fuel in the same pipe.

 | Material | Critical temp. | Typical operating temp. | Form | Relative cost | Typical uses |